appindesign/M-Time-Series/readme.md

 This function can solve problems like finding the first Monday of the month or the 2nd Thursday.
 It can also count from the end of the month and find dates like the last Friday of a month.

 *Parameters*
-- 'dateTime' A date in the month. dateTime may be of type date, datetime or datetimezone.
+- `dateTime` A date in the month. dateTime may be of type date, datetime or datetimezone.
-- 'n' The occurence of the day to find.
+- `n` The occurence of the day to find.
 If n is positive the function counts from the start of the month.
 If n is negative the function counts from the end of the month.
-- 'day' The day you wish to find the occurence of e.g. Day.Friday.
+- `day` The day you wish to find the occurence of e.g. Day.Friday.

 *Return* The date of the nth occurence of the day.